noo-age/Stylize/README.md

 # example

 A 'davinci' model trained on ~50 paragraphs taken and summarized by gpt-3.5-turbo from _Speak, Memory_, by Vladimir Nabokov.
+(Note, performance varies wildly)

 [Prompt] A stranger and I talk in the Alexanderplatz of Berlin.
 We talk lengthily about the price of bread, noting that it has gone above 5 marks per loaf.